c137alex/qa-automation-vimeo/README.md

 0. Add a step to the test file to click an item in the drop-down with text equal to 'click to reveal form'
 0. Commit and push your change (at LEAST 24 hours before the evaluation) and share it with Vimeo recruiting

-The rest of the exercise will be done during the technical interview via Zoom screenshare.
+The rest of the exercise will be done during the technical exercise via Zoom screenshare.
 A Vimeo engineer will ask you to continue to add steps to the test.